 We might run it 6 hours, but more than likely you’ll kick the whole house fan on for about 2 to 6 hours a day.
 So let’s say 4 hours a day.
 The biggest Quiet Cool whole house fan runs at 1 to 8 amps.
 That’s it!
 No outdoor AC sucking 20 amps of electricity.
 Just a fan.
-Quiet Cool whole house fans are super efficient and have a 15-year parts warranty.
+Quiet Cool whole house fans are super-efficient and have a 15-year parts warranty.
 So let’s say your whole house fan is running at the maximum 8 amps on 120 volts of electricity.
 8 amps times 120 volts, which is what your whole house fan runs on, equals only 960 watts per hour or 0.96 kWh.
-And let’s just say your using your whole house fan 6 hours a day for 30 days.
+And let’s just say you’re using your whole house fan 6 hours a day for 30 days.
 That comes out to 5.76 kWh a day, and 172.8 kWh for the month.
 Guess what that whole house fan cost you to run for the month?
 Only 19 dollars… 19 dollars is only 14% of 132 dollars, which was the cost to run the AC for that same month.

 Energy Efficiency in Sacramento Homes